-Monday morning Wayne and I made the first of what would be many 160 mile round trips to Winchester from Springfield.
-It truly is a beautiful ride through the mountains, but on that day I was blind to the beauty and the peace.
+Monday morning Wayne and I made the first of what would be many 160-mile round trips to Winchester from Springfield.
+It is a beautiful ride through the mountains, but on that day I was blind to the beauty and the peace.
 All I saw was badness – behind each tree, peering from the windows of the houses we passed and lurking in every shadow.
 I was lost in thought and memories of Charley as a child.
-Wayne and I barely spoke – we’d already gone over what we knew – and now we were going to the police station to talk with the detective.
+Wayne and I barely spoke, we’d already gone over what we knew and now we were going to the police station to talk with the detective.

 I’m not sure what I expected when we arrived at the station, but it wasn’t the calm and quiet environment we walked into.
-We asked for the detective at the front desk and discovered Winchester is a big city with a small town attitude.
+We discovered Winchester is a big city with a small-town attitude when we asked for the detective at the front desk.
 It seemed that everyone just called him Andy.
 We were quickly escorted to a small interior conference room lit with fluorescents that buzzed and flickered on the same wavelength as my jangled nerves.
 It was here that the detective – Andy – introduced himself.
 Once we were seated, a small white Dixie cup filled with water and a box of tissues were placed in front of me.
 Andy said how sorry he was and began to tell us what he knew, based on the perpetrator’s confession, about the night my son died.

 That evening Charley and his best friend, Joel, were drunk and sparring in the backyard while screaming curses at each other, a regular occurrence for them.
-Mark, went out yelled, “God damn it!
+Mark stepped outside and yelled, “God damn it!
 You need to stop this shit, I’m sick of it.
 And Charley, I’m sick of you not paying your rent.
-You need to pack your shit and get the hell out.
-Now!”
+Pack your shit and get the hell out, now you fucking leech!”

 Mark pulled his cell phone out of his pocket and called the police to request that someone come and remove ‘the leech’ from the property.

-Walking back into the house as he completed the call, he climbed the stairs into his .
-Charley followed him in, still arguing about not wanting to move out.
-Mark walked around to the far side of his bed.
-Reaching underneath he pulled out a gun case.
-Placing it on the bed he opened it, removed a gun, checked to make sure it was loaded, turned around and pointed it at Charley.
+Walking back into the house as he completed the call, he climbed the stairs to his room.
+Charley followed him, still arguing about not wanting to move out.
+Silently Mark walked around to the far side of his bed.
+Reaching underneath, he pulled out a gun case.
+Placing it on the bed he opened it, removed a gun, checked to make sure it was loaded, turned around, and pointed it at Charley.

 Charley threw up his hands and said, “What, you’re gonna shoot me now?”

 The bullet hit him in the center of his chest.
-Mark then walked over to where he’d crumpled to the floor, looked down and said, “Look what you made me do, you stupid motherfucker.”
+Mark then walked over to where Charley had crumpled to the floor, looked down and said, “Look what you made me do, you stupid motherfucker!”

-The police officers dispatched to the house by the phone call were on the front porch, debating whether or not to go in when they heard the gunshot.
-They found Mark upstairs with the gun still in his hand.
+The police officers dispatched to the house by Mark’s call were on the front porch, debating whether or not to go in when they heard the gunshot.
+They found Mark with the gun still in his hand.
 He admitted to the shooting and went quietly downstairs to be placed in the back of a cruiser.
-Charley was rushed to the hospital and my firstborn child was pronounced dead on arrival at 7:12 pm.
-He was 26.
+Charley was rushed to the hospital where my firstborn child was pronounced dead on arrival at 7:12 pm.
+He was twenty-six.

-When he returned a few minutes later, he was preceded by a young man who appeared to be in his early 20’s.
+A few minutes later, he was preceded into the conference room by a young man who appeared to be in his early 20’s.
 He walked right up, wrapped his arms around me and said, “I’m Corey and I’m so sorry for your loss.
 We’re all doing everything we can to help the baby.”

 “Baby?
 What baby?”